vfat-io/tycho-indexer/README.md

 Tycho consists of several crates, each responsible for different aspects of the system:

-- `tycho-core`: defines the core structs and traits used throughout the Tycho system.
-More detailed docs [here](./tycho-core/README.md).
+- `tycho-common`: defines the core structs and traits used throughout the Tycho system.
+More detailed docs [here](tycho-common/README.md).
 - `tycho-indexer`: contains the main logic used to process incoming data and propogate the relevant information to clients and storage.
 Includes the RPC service.
 More detailed docs [here](./tycho-indexer/README.md).
 - `tycho-storage`: manages the underlying database and provides gateways for data access.
 More detailed docs [here](./tycho-storage/README.md).
 - `tycho-client`: a rust client to simplify the start-up and managing of data from a Tycho connection.
 More detailed docs [here](./tycho-client/README.md).